abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 universe we attach to---what we like, dislike, dread, hate, fear, love---is a creation of our minds.
 We've created it in the present moment.
-Then we create this illusion of time and a whole universe of *saṁsāra*, which we feel trapped in.
+Then we create this illusion of time and a whole universe of *saṃsāra*, which we feel trapped in.
 But the whole creation of time is something we do now, in the present moment.

 Bringing the mind to the present moment is hard work, because, over the